Huegoxaga/notes/cloud-services/aws.md

 - If ISP assigns IPv6 address to the local network, policy should include IPv6 address, e.g. `::/0` when applying allow any

+## VPC

+### VPN

+- Site-to-Site VPN - setup VPN connect to the VPC from on-premises router
+- Client VPN - setup VPN connect to the VPC from end devices
+- There will be a hourly charge for each connection

 ## Elastic Beanstalk

 It deploys app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.